Metallized film: Decoration

-Metallised films were first used for decorative purposes as Christmas tinsel, and continue to be used for items such as wrappers, ribbons, and glitter.
-Metallic helium-filled novelty balloons given as gifts are made of metallised BoPET and often called Mylar balloons commercially.
+Metallized films were first used for decorative purposes as Christmas tinsel, and continue to be used for items such as wrappers, ribbons, and glitter.
+Metallic helium-filled novelty balloons given as gifts are made of metallised biaxially oriented polyethylene terephthalate (BoPET) and often called Mylar balloons commercially.

 Packaging

-Both metallised PET and PP have replaced foil laminates for products such as snack foods, coffee and candy, which do not require the superior barrier of aluminium foil.
-Metallised nylon and polyethylene are used in the meat export market.
+Both metallized PET and PP have replaced foil laminates for products such as snack foods, coffee and candy, which do not require the superior barrier of aluminium foil.
+Metallized nylon and polyethylene are used in the meat export market.
 The controlled permeation extends shelf life.

-Metallised films are used as a susceptor for cooking in microwave ovens.
+Metallized films are used as a susceptor for cooking in microwave ovens.
 An example is a microwave popcorn bag.

-Many food items are also packaged using metallised films for appearance only, as these produce a package with greater sparkle when compared to competing products that use printed paper or polymer films.
+Many food items are also packaged using metallized films for appearance only, as these produce a package with greater sparkle when compared to competing products that use printed paper or polymer films.

 Insulation

-Metallised PET films are used in NASA spacesuits to reflect heat radiation, keeping astronauts warm, and in ″proximity suits″ used by firefighters for protection from the high amount of heat released from fuel fires.
+Metallized PET films are used in NASA spacesuits to reflect heat radiation, keeping astronauts warm, and in ″proximity suits″ used by firefighters for protection from the high amount of heat released from fuel fires.
 Aluminized emergency blankets ("space blankets") are also used to conserve a shock victim's body heat.
 MPET has been used as an antistatic container for other heat and sound insulating materials used in aircraft, to prevent the insulation from leaking into the passenger cabin, but is not itself the insulator in that use.
 Burning MPET insulation was identified as a cause of the crash of Swissair Flight 111 in 1998 that killed 229 people, leading to new recommendations on its use in airliners.

 Electronics

-Metallised films are used as a dielectric in the manufacture of a type of capacitor used in electronic circuits, and as a material in some types of antistatic bags.
+Metallized films are used as a dielectric in the manufacture of a type of capacitor used in electronic circuits, and as a material in some types of antistatic bags.